alonsovm44/vii/README.md

 ## What Makes Vii Unique?

-**Vii** (pronounced like *vee*) is a self-hosting programming language born in Mexico that proves you don't need complex syntax to build powerful systems.
+**Vii** (pronounced like *vee*) is a programming language born in Mexico that proves you don't need complex syntax to build powerful systems.
 It's designed for humans first—eliminating the punctuation soup that makes traditional languages intimidating.

 ### 🌟 Core Philosophy